importcjj/rust-ajson/README.md

 * MacBook Pro (13-inch, 2018, Four Thunderbolt 3 Ports)
 * 2.7 GHz Intel Core i7
 * 16 GB 2133 MHz LPDDR3

+## problems

+GJSON has just been finished, there may be some bugs and shortcomings, please feel free to issue.
+Also, Rust is a new language for me, and maybe gjson isn't rust enough, so I hope you have some suggestions.

+## License
+ MIT License.